akselreiten/857_root/README.md

 1. Ethereum Wallet is a GUI that simplifies some blockchain interactions.
 Download it here: https://github.com/ethereum/mist/releases/download/0.7.2/Ethereum-Wallet-macosx-0-7-2.zip

-2. Geth is a command-line client that allows some more advanced Ethereum interactions.
+2. Geth is a command-line client that allows some more advanced Ethereum interactions[1].
 Follow the installation instructions (we recommend using Homebrew instead of building from source) here: https://github.com/ethereum/go-ethereum/wiki/Installation-Instructions-for-Mac

 3. Open up the Mac terminal and start Geth with the following command:
  ```
  $ geth --testnet --rpc --rpccorsdomain "*"
  ```
- This will start an Ethereum node and spit out a lot of log lines[1].
+ This will start an Ethereum node and spit out a lot of log lines[2].

 4. Wait for your node to finish downloading the blockchain (probably up to a few hours the first time, but much faster subsequently).
 After running the above command, you’ll soon start seeing new log lines in your terminal that look like this: